 The project will apply new and existing techniques for combining downscaled and regionalized climate models linked with specific spatial data, fine-scale aquatic species vulnerability assessments (invertebrates and fish), population genetic data, and remotely sensed riparian and aquatic habitat analysis.
 This information will be used to begin development of an aquatics adaptation plan.
-Results may be used to identify populations and habitats most susceptible to the impacts of climate change; develop monitoring and evaluation programs; inform future research needs; and develop conservation delivery options (e.g., Muhlfeld and Hauer GNLCC Proposal 2012 adaptation strategies) in response to or in anticipation of climate change and other important cumulative stressors (e.g., habitat loss and invasive species).
+Results may be used to identify populations and habitats most susceptible to the impacts of climate change; develop monitoring and evaluation programs; inform future research needs; and develop conservation delivery options in response to or in anticipation of climate change and other important cumulative stressors (e.g., habitat loss and invasive species).